How To Care For Chickens In The Winter Basics

 When temps dip below freezing, a dry hen is much less susceptible to frostbite, disease, and any other wintertime woes that can pop up.
 Two options exist.

-Your other option is what’s called the Deep Bedding or Deep Litter method.
+Option two is what’s called the Deep Litter Method.
 This bedding method is where you continually add fresh layers of carbon on top of manure and leave the layers in place.
-Carbon can be straw, wood chips, wood shavings, or even leaves that will absorb moisture and give your birds a clean, dry bedding under their feet.
+Carbon can be straw, wood chips, wood shavings, or even leaves and grass clippings that will absorb moisture and give your birds a clean, dry bedding under their feet.

 extra bedding in the chicken coop during winter

-The key to this method is applying enough carbon.
-When applied at the right ratio, fresh bedding completely eliminate any odor from manure buildup.
-Another significant benefit is that the lower layers will eventually begin composting, which naturally produces heat in your coop.
+The key to this method is consistently applying enough carbon.
+When applied at the right ratio, fresh bedding will eliminate any odor from chicken poop.
+Another significant benefit is that the lower layers will eventually begin composting, which acts as a heat source in your coop.

-The Deep Bedding or Deep Litter method is best suited for larger coops, runs, or chicken tractors that can handle a buildup of many bedding layers throughout the winter.
+The Deep Litter Method is best suited for larger coops, runs, or chicken tractors that can handle a buildup of many bedding layers throughout the winter.
 We’ve had a lot of success applying this method to both our A-frame chicken tractor and barn coop over the years.

 3. Keep Water From Freezing

-Chickens always need access to fresh, clean water.
+Chickens always need access to clean, fresh water.
 This can be a major challenge in the winter.
-The most common way to prevent water from freezing is to purchase or build a heated base for your chicken waterer.
+There are three common ways to prevent water from freezing.

 4. Have Extra Food On Hand